 The ESAS pilot schools

-Six Scottish schools participated in the ESAS pilot between 2017-2021.
+Six Scottish schools participated in various stages of the ESAS pilot between 2017-2021.
 Their experiences of piloting ESAS has been fundamental in informing and shaping the programme into what it is today.

 In this section, you can find out about their ESAS journeys through pilot school case studies, senior lead testimonies and student perspectives.